Pros and Cons of Dropshipping

 Overhead costs like production and warehousing are massive expenses— especially for small, growing businesses.
 As your business grows and you need more space and labor for increasing inventory, it may be hard to keep up with the growing expenses.

-In some cases, the demand of growing overhead costs may simply be out of reach.
+In some cases, the demands of growing overhead costs may simply be out of reach.
 Dropshipping eliminates the stress of overhead costs including production, warehousing, inventory management, and shipping.
 This makes it easy to scale your business and offer a wider variety of products.

 Flexible Location

-Without the physical barriers of a warehouse, your business can follow and grow with you wherever you go.
+Dropshipping doesn’t have the physical barriers of a warehouse, your business can follow and grow with you wherever you go.

 Product Variety